 How to Create LUTs in DaVinci Resolve

-Differences in 3D LUT and Soft Clip LUT:
+Part 1: Differences between 3D LUT and Soft Clip LUT:

 The soft clip LUT has all the properties of regular LUTs with two additional features.